nbeto/Wordpress-Functions-Scripts/README.md

-# wordpress-functions-and-scripts
+# Wordpress Hooks
-Repository of small functions and scripts for themes, plugins or wordpress core.
+Repository of small functions and scripts for themes, plugins or wordpress core, using action and filter hooks.

 ## Action and Filter Hooks
 List of action and filter hooks used in this repository.